 How to Find the Source of the Leak

-Just because you find a leak in the ceiling below a bathroom doesn't mean you necessarily know the point of the leak's origin.
-Leaking water doesn't always fall straight down, but can instead run along pipes, floor joists or other surfaces before falling onto the ceiling below.
-Even if the leak appears below the sink, it could be coming from the toilet or tub.
+Just because you find a leak in the ceiling below a bathroom doesn't mean you necessarily know exactly where it's coming from.
+Leaking water doesn't always fall straight down — instead, it can run along pipes, floor joists or other surfaces before falling onto the ceiling below.
+Even if the leak appears below the sink, it could actually be coming from the toilet or tub.
 If the leak is below a different room, it could be traveling from the upstairs bathroom.

 You'll see water damage or pooling water in the cabinet below the sink if the sink's drain or pipes are the origin of the leak in the ceiling below a bathroom.
 Tightening the retaining nut on the drain body or the connections between the pipes will eliminate some leaks at the joints.
 If your pipes don't have plumber's tape on the threads, the pipes may leak even though the connections are tight.
 If you find it difficult to tell the origin of a leak, dry off the pipes and use a tissue to determine if water comes out of a specific location.

 How to Identify Bathtub and Shower Leaks

 If you suspect the shower or bathtub is the origin of the leak, use a bucket to determine if the water supply lines or drainpipes are the cause.
 By running the faucet but filling up a bucket instead of letting the water go down the drain, you will see if the leaking continues or stops.
 If the leaking continues, you know the water supply pipes are the cause.